Reference 00 — Core overview

 class L0 mem

 The wire format (L2) carries the type byte and opt.PL at fixed positions so routers can decide whether to recurse into nested children without parsing payload.
 The type byte’s meaning is L3; it sits in the L2 header for routing convenience.
-Priority is not an L2 concern — it is cached at L4 from :settings.priority.
+Priority is not an L2 concern — it is cached at L4 from the SUBSCRIPTION’s delivery policy (bits 2-4, RFC-0022 §3.A; it was a per-vertex :settings.priority knob until then, and nothing consumed it).
 The L2 opt byte’s other bits select wire-format variants (LL length width, CW CRC width, TF TS form) — these are framing choices, not semantic information.

 Static path handles in the layer model